 - Are family plans available?
 Do they cover domestic partners?
 Who pays for family or dependent coverage?

 - Can you review the health plan options and premium costs?
 Are there any deductibles, restrictions, or limitations?
 Are dental, vision, or other supplemental insurance options available?

 - Is there coverage to treat the medical conditions you have?

 - Are FSA, HRA, or HSA benefits available?

 Medicare is a federal program that provides basic health benefits to people 65 years or older and to certain disabled individuals.
 Medicare has four parts:

-- Medicare Part C. Known as Medicare Advantage, it provides all the benefits of Part A and Part B and may include Part D prescription drug coverage.
+- Medicare Part C, or Medicare Advantage, provides all the benefits of Part A and Part B and may include Part D prescription drug coverage.
 Medicare Advantage plans are offered by private health insurance companies.